pm4py.ml.extract_ocel_features#

 - pm4py.ml.extract_ocel_features(ocel: OCEL, obj_type: str, enable_object_lifecycle_paths: bool = True, enable_object_work_in_progress: bool = False, object_str_attributes: Collection[str] | None = None, object_num_attributes: Collection[str] | None = None, include_obj_id: bool = False, debug: bool = False) DataFrame [source]#

-Extracts from an object-centric event log a set of features (returned as dataframe) computed on the OCEL for the objects of a given object type.
+Extracts a set of features from an object-centric event log (OCEL) for objects of a specified type.

 - Parameters: